DevByRico/project-animal-search/readme.md

 - **script.js:** The JavaScript file that implements the search functionality and handles interactive alerts.
 - **README.md:** This documentation file.

 © 2025 Animal Kingdom.
-All Rights Reserved. | Developed & Designed by Ricardo Nicolau
+All Rights Reserved. | Developed & Designed by DevByRico